wix/stylable/packages/stylable.io/docs/guides/migration-v3.md

 className={style(classes.root, states, this.props.className)}
 ```

-There is no more props sprad anymore and stylable requires only
+There is no more props spread anymore and stylable requires only
 `className` to be used.

 However, if you were relying on the props spread pattern, in v3 you